Veterinary chemicals are drugs or medicines used to treat or prevent disease, injury and pests in animals.

 - vet has responsibility for and current knowledge of the health of the animals and has records that support this.

-The Drugs, Poisons and Controlled Substances Act 1981 places complimentary controls over the supply, possession and use of prescription animal remedies.
+The Drugs, Poisons and Controlled Substances Act 1981 places complementary controls over the supply, possession and use of prescription animal remedies.
 The Veterinary Practitioners Registration Board of Victoria also regulates these same activities through their registration responsibilities.

 When treating stock animals with a prescription animal remedy and no ongoing treatment is required, vets should provide the farmer with a written advice note containing the same information that is required on the product label.
 This enables the farmer to keep the appropriate chemical use records and adhere to relevant WHPs.